- How will flu season impact the COVID-19 pandemic?

 - Household contacts and out-of-home caregivers of children under the age of 6 months (these children are too young to be vaccinated)

-Some people should not get the flu vaccine without first consulting a physician.
+Some people should not get the flu vaccine without first talking to their physician.
 They include:

 - Children under the age of 6 months

-- People who have a history Guillain-Barré syndrome
+- People who have a history of Guillain-Barré syndrome

 Yes.
-The CDC has determined you can safely get your COVID-19 vaccine at the same time as a flu vaccine where available.
+You can even get a COVID-19 vaccine and a flu vaccine at the same time where available.